admiralyeoj/resume/resume.md

 - **API integration**: Helped create integration with 3rd party software and services.
 - **Problem Solving & Debugging**: Helped debug issues with websites to resolve bugs.
-- **Custom Wordpress functionality**: Helped create custom functionality needed for Custom Themes and Plugins in different Websites and Location Finders.
+- **Custom Wordpress functionality**: Working with front end developers, I help create custom functionality needed for Custom Themes and Plugins in different Websites and Location Finders.

+**Technologies used:** Using PHP, Javascript and MySQL, to create custom WordPress themes and plugins to create robust websites.
+Using Rest APIs and GraphQL to create functionality and integration to different CRMs like Zoho and Salesforce.

 ### Senior Software Engineer